ashumnik/OTUS_DZ/DZ16-games/Readme.md

 ## Tetris

-For the application to work, you need to install: <\br>
+For the application to work, you need to install: <br />
 * wine
 * libsdl2-dev

 ## build

-cd Tetris
+cd Tetris <br />
 make

 ## run